scheldejonas/week4-orm-jpa/Presentation.md

 ![alt text](img/entity2table.png)
 - Entity classes are very similar to Java beans in that they follow a set of rules.
 - Entity Classes must (:
-  - be annotated with the @Entity annotation.
+  - be annotated with theÂ @EntityÂ annotation.
   - have (at least) a public or protected, no-argument constructor.
-  - The class must not be declared final.
-No methods or persistent instance variables must be declared final.
+  - The class must not be declaredÂ final.
+No methods or persistent instance variables must be declaredÂ final.
-  - If an entity instance is passed by value as a detached object, the class must implement the Serializable interface.
+  - If an entity instance is passed by value as a detached object, the class must implement theÂ SerializableÂ interface.
   - Entities may extend both entity and non-entity classes, and non-entity classes may extend entity classes.
   - Persistent instance variables must be declared private, protected, or package-private and can be accessed directly only by the entity class's methods.